Guitar Gopher is a guitarist and bassist with over 35 years of experience as a musician.

 Truthfully, bassists in this position usually look toward the head/cabinet setup.
 Guys who play smaller gigs can get by with a moderate-wattage combo, but anything with the power to be heard over a live drummer used to be hard to come by in combo form.

 And, in days gone by, those amps weren't a whole lot easier to tote around than a cabinet.
 I have fond memories of a Genz Benz cabinet I once owned which had a rack space on top where I’d placed a Hartke bass amp.
-That setup rocked, and even thought it was back-breakingly heavy it was all I ever needed for a gig.
+That setup rocked and even though it was back-breakingly heavy it was all I ever needed for a gig.

 These days, you can get power and portability together in one amp.
 I’ve dug up three of the better gig-worthy combo amps I could find.
 They've got the power you need, and they aren't super heavy.